Self-Supervised Exploration via Temporal Inconsistency in Reinforcement Learning: Methodology

 Nevertheless, in practice, it can be difficult to manually design the weight $w_{i}$ for each singular value in every specific scenario.
 Here, we propose an adaptive weighted nuclear norm according to singular values themselves:

 where $k=\left\{2,3,…\right\}$ and $\sigma_{i}^{(1-k)/k}$ is treated as the weight for $\sigma_{i}$.
 It's obvious that in this formula the bigger $\sigma_{i}$ is, the smaller the weight is, which is in line with our principle.
 Besides that, the greater $k$, the more severe the inhibition on the large singular value.
-The adaptive weighted nuclear norm can avoid overestimation of intrinsic rewards due to insufficient prediction.
+The adaptive weighted nuclear norm can avoid overestimation of intrinsic rewards due to insufficient prediction ability.
 However, as training continues, the predictive ability of the snapshots can be improved, which can provide more accurate predictions.
 As a result, the inhibition on large singular values should be reduced, and the parameter $k$ should be variable, gradually decreasing to 1 as the experiment progresses.

-To conclude, the whole intrinsic reward can be formulated as following equation, leveraging the variational weighting nuclear norm:
+To conclude, the whole intrinsic reward can be formulated as the following equation, leveraging the variational weighting nuclear norm:

 Thus, we can get the optimization goal of the agent: